latipium-old/daemon-api/README.md

 # Latipium Daemon API
-This repository is an outline for mods developed for Latipium.
+This API is used for creating daemon modules that the launcher can call in order to load Latipium.